Suzi Quatro: Songwriting

 She started writing songs alone, then collaborated with other songwriters (such as Len Tuckey, Rhiannon Wolfe, and Shirley Roden), and now mainly writes songs alone once again.

 Quatro's early recorded songwriting was deliberately limited to album tracks and the B-sides of singles.
-She said in late 1973, that "... [the] album tracks are a very different story from [the] singles.
-The two-minute lo-and-behold commercial single will not come out of my brain, but ain't I gonna worry about it."
+She said in late 1973, "... [the] album tracks are a very different story from [the] singles.
+The two-minute low-and-behold commercial single will not come out of my brain, but ain't I gonna worry about it."

 She describes creating a new song: "From sitting at my piano in my front room, writing down a title (always first), picking up my bass, figuring out the groove, going back to the piano ... working on the lyrics, playing electric guitar ... and finally I type out the lyrics.
 Only then is it officially a song.
 Next it goes down on my tiny 8-track, [with] me playing everything ... this is the version all muso's use to get into the tune ... then into the studio and we go from there."

 Personal life

 Quatro married her long-time guitarist, Len Tuckey, in 1976.
-They had two children together (Laura in 1982 and Richard Leonard in 1984) and divorced in 1992.
-Before 1993, Quatro lived with her two children in a manor house in Essex, England that she and Tuckey bought in 1980.
+They had two children together, and divorced in 1992.
+Before 1993, Quatro lived with her two children in a manor house not far from Chelmsford in Essex, England, that Tuckey and she bought in 1980.

 She married German concert promoter Rainer Haas in 1993.
-In 2006, her daughter and grandchild moved into the manor house again.
-Toward the end of 2008, Quatro's children moved out of the house and she temporarily put it up for sale, stating that she had empty nest syndrome.
+In 2006, her daughter and grandchild moved back into the Essex manor house.
+Toward the end of 2008, Quatro's children had moved out of the house and she temporarily put it up for sale, stating that she had empty nest syndrome.
 Quatro continues to live in Essex and Hamburg, and sometimes in Detroit.

 Since 2011, she has published music videos on YouTube.
 On March 31, 2012, Quatro broke her right knee and left wrist while boarding an aircraft in Kyiv, Ukraine, where she had performed the night before.
-She had to cancel her appearance at the Detroit Music Awards, where she was to be inducted into the Detroit Hall of Fame along with her sisters, scheduled for April 27.
-This would have been her first performance in America in over 30 years.
+As a result, she had to cancel her appearance at the Detroit Music Awards on April 27, where she was to perform and be inducted into the Detroit Hall of Fame along with her sisters.
+Had she been able to go, that would have been her first performance in America in over 30 years.
 Quatro also had to reschedule other concert dates, while some were canceled altogether.